Cloud8/Metablock/Readme.md

   [<code>abd -crawl *resource*</code>] : index, transform and write resource

-##### About

-  The autobib program is written in Java and controled by a knowledge base written down in turtle

-  The goal is to have a cronnable tool to drive a RDF based bibliographic metadata hub with VuFind as a discovery frontend.

 ### Collaboration

   We're *open to pull requests*!
 If you'd like to collaborate,